adamweingram/slurmtail/README.md

 The `%j` placeholder will be automatically replaced with the actual job ID.

 > [!NOTE]
-> Support for templated job names in the output file (e.g., the `%x` in `output.%x.%j.log`) are not yet supported.
+> Support for templated job names in the output file (e.g., the `%x` in `output.%x.%j.log`) is not yet implemented.
 This will be added soon (probably).

 ## Options